evilkiwi/lamware/README.md

 ## Usage

-You can check out the [`example` folder](https://github.com/tnotifier/lamware/tree/master/example) for a fully-featured example with the AWS CDK stack to deploy it.
+We have [Documentation available here](https://github.com/tnotifier/lamware), and you can check out the [`example` folder](https://github.com/tnotifier/lamware/tree/master/example) for a fully-featured example with the AWS CDK stack to deploy it.

 ```typescript
 import { powertoolsTracing } from '@lamware/powertools-tracing';